2qx/vermont.cool/quit/README.md

 - **Doctors, hospital administrators and health insurance CEOs** are already considering cutting back on vacations.
 - Working Vermonters are finding **thousands of dollars** showing up in their kitchen table accounting and getting a new lease on their health.
-- Even **non-smokers are excited** about potentially seeing their insurance premiums fall for once.
+- Even **non-smokers are excited** about potentially seeing their insurance premiums and property taxes fall for once.

 *What's all fuss about?*